lyz-code/blue-book/docs/devops/prometheus/alertmanager.md

           alertname: KubeVersionMismatch
 ```

-# Alert rules
+## Alert rules

 Alert rules are a special kind of Prometheus Rules that trigger alerts based on
 PromQL expressions.
 People have gathered several examples under [Awesome
 prometheus alert rules](https://awesome-prometheus-alerts.grep.to/rules)

-Alerts must be configured in the [Prometheus operator](prometheus_operator.md)
+Alerts must be configured in the Prometheus configuration, either through the [operator](prometheus_operator.md)
-helm chart, under the `additionalPrometheusRulesMap`.
+helm chart, under the `additionalPrometheusRulesMap` or in the `prometheus.yml` file.
 For example:

 ```yaml
 additionalPrometheusRulesMap: